embermap/emberconf2020-tailwind-css-best-practices/README.md

 </div>
 ```

 How to think about abstracting + sharing?
 Might reach for @apply.

+Problem is you still have to duplicate html structure.
+Need a wrapper + child.
+Other problme is you have to go to css file and break html-first workflow.

 Instead, use components.

 ```hbs
 <AspectRatio @ratio='16:9'>